 Example 5.
 A blue robot kicks the ball but the ball touches a red robot before leaving the field near the centre line.
-The ball is regarded as being out off red and therefore is replaced on the throw-in line 1 metre closer to the yellow goal.
+The ball is regarded as out by red and therefore is replaced on the throw-in line 1 metre closer to the yellow goal.